GalaxyCrysis/DS_Platform/README.md

 -PygreSQL

-For optimal use, install anaconda workstation.
+For optimal use, install anaconda.
 Here is the link: https://www.continuum.io/downloads